au-ts/sddf/docs/network/network.md

 Since we do not utilise any hardware multiplexing features, all packets are DMA'd into one region.
-Although it is possible to give a client access to this region, this should not be done unless the client is *trusted*.
+Although it is possible to give a client access to this region, this should not be permitted unless the client is *trusted*.
 To protect the privacy of clients (and the [availability](#copy-components-and-availability) of buffers), each client is allocated its own Rx data region and *copy* component.
 When the Rx virtualiser determines that a packet is addressed to a client, the packet is transferred to to the client's copier component who copies the packet from the Rx DMA region and into the client's Rx data region.
 This allows the Rx DMA region to only be mapped into the Rx virtualiser and copy component's address spaces.
 Client's Rx data regions are only shared with a client's copier.

 The design ensures that both client Rx and Tx data regions are only shared with trusted components of the networking subsystem, and no client has direct access